dibyendumajumdar/ravi-compiler/README.md

 ![build](https://github.com/dibyendumajumdar/ravi-compiler/workflows/build/badge.svg)

 # ravi-compiler
-Experimental compiler for Ravi and Lua 5.3
+Experimental compiler for Ravi and Lua.

-The goal of this project is to create a standalone parser and compiler for Lua / Ravi 5.3.
+The goal of this project is to create a standalone parser and compiler for Lua / Ravi.
 The output of the compiler will be C code suitable for JITing.
 The compiler library will consist of distinct modules:

 * lexer (Done) - responsible for tokenizing an input buffer
 * parser (Mostly Done) - responsible for generating abstract syntax tree (AST).
 * typechecker (Mostly Done) - responsible for assigning types to variables when possible.
+* AST simplifier (Work in progress) - responsible for performing some initial simplifications such as constant folding.
 * linearizer (Work in progress) - responsible for constructing a linear IR representation of the AST.
 * optimizer (Work in progress) - responsible for improving the code
 * codegenerator (TODO) - responsible for generate C code